abhinav12886/abhinav12886/README.md

 <img align="right" src="https://github-readme-streak-stats.herokuapp.com/?user=abhinav12886
 &theme=dark" />

-## About Me 👨‍🎓
+## About Me 👨‍🎓.
-- 🌱 I’m currently learning Data Structures And Algorithms.
-- 👯 I’m looking to intern Backend developer roles.
+- 👯 I am currently working as a Backend Engineer intern
-- ⛏️ Working on my DSA and Problem Solving Skills
+- ⛏️ Working on Python, Django, DSA and Problem Solving Skills
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/abhinav-sharma12886/">Linkedin</a>, <a href="https://www.instagram.com/_abhinav_.sharma/">Instagram</a>

 <br><br><br>